 The best response from this guy Khushal who said: In my part of the world, your poll options should not include anything else less than one month.

-And I’m like, you’re part of the world?
+And I’m like, your part of the world?
 (This is the best bit of this entire talk…)

 Slow-vakia?
 Os-slow?
 Minne-slow-ta?
 That one, personally, I think that one was the best.